 Clinical Somatic Education or Somatics (for short), is a safe, gentle, low effort movement practice developed by Dr. Thomas Hanna, author of the book ‘Somatics’.
 The movements are designed specifically to release chronic muscle tension, alleviate the physical effects of stress and allows you to move freely and comfortably.
 Somatics puts you back in charge of your body.
 You learn how to recognise when your muscles are getting stiff and tight, what causes this to happen, and best of all, what to do about it.

 It’s a practical and straight forward self care strategy.

 Sounds great, how does it work?

 By engaging your brain.
 Your brain has absolute control over your muscles, so if your muscles are stiff and tight, it’s because your brain is telling them to be stiff and tight.
-Somatics is all about learning how to use your brain to quickly release tension and relax your muscles.
+Somatics is all about learning how to use your brain to quickly release muscular tension and restore voluntary muscle control.
 This is achieved via a technique called Pandiculation.